ontoportal/documentation/docs/_ontologies/managing_ontologies.md

 ### How do I add or change slices?

-A slice presents a view of OntoPortal that only contains ontologies tagged with that slide.
+A slice presents a view of OntoPortal that only contains ontologies tagged with that slice.

 There is no user interface to perform this task.
 Slices can be added using a console